ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

   - Using the user service, update the user data
   - Broadcast the updated data to other active users

-A more typical `io.on('connection', ...)` block might include a `console.log(socket.id, "has connected.");`.
-As it turns out, this is a really bad place to add socket listeners since every time a new user is connected, it'll listen for changes again (even if we're already listening to it).
+A more typical `io.on('connection', ...)` function might simply include a `console.log(socket.id, "has connected.");`.
+As it turns out, this is a really bad place to listen for position updates since every time a new user is connected, it'll listen for changes again (even if we're already listening to it).
 Every update coming in was re-broadcasted N times, where N is the number of users.
 This was a small bug but a huge oversight in my original approach that consumed far too much data.

-How did I miss this during development?
-Well, I:

-- Often tested with one user (myself)
-- Only tested it for a short amount of time
-- Was connected to a stable internet connection (Ethernet / WIFI)
-- Was plugged into a power outlet

-These are the kind of things you'll really have to think about when developing for mobile as resources genuinely are limited.

-Although this bug was the worst offender, there was still more to think about:
+Although this bug was the worst offender, there was still more to consider:

 ### 2. Frequency of data changes